Learning to practice heterogeneous evidence

 Prof. Dr. Sabine Maasen (Sociology of Science, TUM): Project Manager

-Anton Schröpfer (Munich Center for Technology in Society, TUM)
+Anton Schröpfer (Sociology of Science, Munich Center for Technology in Society, TUM): Research Associate

 The newly added subproject deals with the transformation of academic engineering education towards the goal of a “human-centered engineering”, expected to initiate a paradigm shift.
 The expertise of future engineers should no longer be limited to solving technical functional relationships.
 Rather, engineers should be able to classify, process and shape technology as part of complex social problems such as urban planning, food security or health.
 In addition to the technical functioning, the social robustness of technology becomes a central criterion of evidence: Social aspects (e.g. ecological risks, values or market dynamics) must also be taken into account.
 Such so-called ‘Grand Challenges’ destabilize merely technical functionality-oriented engineering knowledge and the evidence thus produced.
 In response, integrating humanistic and social scientific knowledge and their evidences into the epistemic core of engineering promises restabilization: Engineering constructions should emerge out of heterogeneous evidences to function as sociotechnical problem-solving solution.